top of page

 Some of the question you may want to ask yourself is;

-* What type of appraiser do I want to be Residential or Commerical?
+* What type of appraiser do I want to be Residential or Commercial?

 * How much do you already know about real estate?